polkadot-js/docs/docs/substrate/constants.md

 ### tipReportDepositBase: `u128`
 - **interface**: `api.consts.tips.tipReportDepositBase`
-- **summary**:    The amount held on deposit for placing a tip report.
+- **summary**:    The non-zero amount held on deposit for placing a tip report.

 ___